 Several years ago, as we were preparing to sell our home, I was deep cleaning closets.
 As you know, when you clean out closets you take a walk down memory lane, which is what inspired this post.

-I stumbled upon this picture first which made me giggle.
+I stumbled upon this picture first which made me giggle:

 This photo was taken my senior year of high school.
-From first glance I look prettier and thinner then the first picture, right?
-While I might have been thinner, had a tan and bleached blonde hair…when I look into the eyes of this girl I see sadness.
+From first glance, I look prettier and thinner than the first picture, right?
+While I might have been thinner, had a tan and bleached blonde hair, when I look into the eyes of this girl I see sadness.
 Sadness because I thought I was still fat.
 Sadness because this new found beauty owned me.
 I worshiped it and spent about 10 years of my life serving it.
 I would die to be thin.
 Literally.
 I worked out at midnight, starved myself, took laxatives and diet pills, and punished myself with self-hate talk when I would binge on junk food.
 Everything looked beautiful on the outside but if anyone looked into my eyes and asked real questions they saw that I was hurting.

 When I say stop playing basketball I really mean stop being a bench warmer because I never actually saw any court time in games.
-BUT I was the girl who everyone cheered on like Rudy when I did get in for that last 30 seconds when my team was ahead!
+I was the girl who everyone cheered on like Rudy when I did get in for that last 30 seconds when my team was ahead!
 Regardless, I was working out with the team so the doctors were concerned I would make my hips worse if I gained any more weight.
-So I decided to lay off the Snickers and Dr Pepper and I dropped about 30 pounds in 1 month.
+I decided to lay off the Snickers and Dr. Pepper and I dropped about 30 pounds in one month.